abertschi/arquillian-extension-aspectj/README.md

 Use the builder class *ch.abertschi.arquillian.descriptor.AspectjDescriptor* to generate a configuration file.

-The simplest configuration looks like following:
+The simplest configuration looks like shown below:

 ```java
 String json = AspectjDescriptor